mykelalvis/FATESRD/Other/war-of-ashes.md

 The primary aspect will be something like _Folding Multi-Tool_.
 Once a hero figures out how to make the various parts move, some potential stunts may come to mind; but now we're looking at many different stunts that apply in many different circumstances.

-Instead of trying to list them, it may make more sense to just grant a number of free invocations of the high concept aspect, say one or two per session.
+Instead of trying to list them, it may make more sense to just grant a number of [[free invocation]]s of the high concept aspect, say one or two per session.
 It can of course be invoked as normal at the cost of a [[fate point]].
 For flavor, it might be renamed to something like _I Have the Tool for That!_.

 Because it might be a coveted item that sees a lot of use, the GM might also want to give it a stress track, say one or two boxes, and even a minor consequence to represent some of the tools getting warped or broken.